IBM/AutoMLPipeline.jl/docs/src/index.md

 ```julia
 julia> import AutoMLPipeline
 ```
-Generally, you will need the different learners/transformers and utils in AutoMLPipeline for time-series processing.
+Generally, you will need the different learners/transformers and utils in AMLP for to carry-out the processing and modeling routines.

 ```julia
 using AutoMLPipeline